-As I mentioned earlier, one of the things I’ve been looking at is trading in my trailer for a fifth wheel.
-I absolutely LOVE the layouts in fifth wheels for having a family.
+One of the things I’ve been looking at is trading in my trailer for a fifth wheel.
+I LOVE the layouts in fifth wheels for having a family.
 However, I own a Ford F-150 half ton.

 Many people check the tow capacity of their truck and the weight of the RV and say they’re set.
 Unfortunately, it’s not that simple.

 I’m not saying that there aren’t half ton towable fifth wheels.
 I’m just saying that usually when someone thinks their rig is half ton towable–it isn’t.

 Lesson learned: Know your RV’s GVWR (and why it matters).
 You really need to check into EVERY number to stay safe on the road.
 Usually, pin weight is the sticking point.

 Blowing Out the Stove Burner (Instead of Turning It Off)